lzwjava/lzw-commons/README.md

 lzw-commons
 ===========
-It do not depend on anything ,just Android SDK.
+It does not depend on anything except Android SDK.

 Tack it easy to use it.